evhub/coconut/DOCS.md

 ### None Coalescing

-Coconut provides `??` as a `None`-coalescing operator, similar to the `??` null-coalescing operator in C#.
-Coconut implements all of the [PEP 505](https://www.python.org/dev/peps/pep-0505/) proposal to add `None`-aware operators to Python.
+Coconut provides `??` as a `None`-coalescing operator, similar to the `??` null-coalescing operator in C# and Swift.
+Additionally, Coconut implements all of the `None`-aware operators proposed in [PEP 505](https://www.python.org/dev/peps/pep-0505/).

-Coconut's `None`-coalescing operator evaluates to its left operand if that operand is not `None`, otherwise its right operand.
-The expression `foo ?? bar` evaluates to `foo` as long as it isn't `None` and to `bar` if it is.
+Coconut's `??` operator evaluates to its left operand if that operand is not `None`, otherwise its right operand.
+The expression `foo ?? bar` evaluates to `foo` as long as it isn't `None`, and to `bar` if it is.
 The `None`-coalescing operator is short-circuiting, such that if the left operand is not `None`, the right operand won't be evaluated.
 This allows the right operand to be a potentially expensive operation without incurring any unnecessary cost.

 The `None`-coalescing operator has a precedence in-between infix function calls and composition pipes, and is left-associative.